Hearing Screening vs Hearing Test

 1) Screenings do miss some people; they have to or we would have too many false positives.

 2) Total blame cannot lie with insufficient sensitivity of the screening.
 You may have passed your vision screening in school but need glasses now, things change.
 With otitis media being such a common childhood condition, it is more likely for a child to pass a hearing screening and have a hearing loss the next day then to pass a vision screening and have visual impairment the next day.
 Furthermore, if this happened with vision you would see signs of disease or trauma.
-This is not usually the case with the hearing as the system is hidden.
+This is not usually the case with hearing, as the system is hidden.

 5) Most importantly, a screening is not appropriate for someone who already has a communication problem that may be due to hearing difficulty.
 The level at which screenings are administered is 10dB louder than the level in which we expect a child to have academic, speech, language or social difficulty (see graphic below).
 It might seem like the simple solution would be to lower the screening level.
 However, this is not viable.
 Screenings are done in noisy schools or pediatrician offices.
 If we make the test softer, too many children will fail because of the competing surrounding noise.
-Your audiologist does testing in a special sound booth for this reason.
+Your audiologist does testing in a special (read “expensive”) sound booth for this reason.